How to Set up a Surveillance Target

 Step 7

-Select one or more of the 11 clinical classifications in the dropdown menu (see table below for definitions for each of the classifications).
-Click on the button SAVE PARAMETER at the bottom right of the screen once completed.
+Select one or more of the 11 clinical classifications in the dropdown menu (see table below for definitions).
+Click on the Save Parameter button at the bottom right of the screen once completed.

 Definitions for clinical classifications: